Klnder/Klnder/README.md

 <h3 align="center">Who am I ?</h3>

-:computer: Actually doing NorthCoders Full stack bootcamp
+:computer: Just finish NorthCoders Full stack bootcamp in November 2023

 :computer: Finish Tech educators Full Stack bootcamp in May, where I learn all the basics of developing a full stack MERN application